 NTFS is an acronym for New Technology File System.
 It was created by Microsoft and released in 1993 for Windows 2000 and Windows NT.
-NTFS was made to take advantage of new technology used in computer systems that allowed for features like journaling and built-in encryption methods.
+NTFS was made to take advantage of new technology used in computer systems that allowed for features like journalling and built-in encryption methods.
+It is a process which the Windows operating system uses for organising, storing, and finding files on hard discs.
 It has since become a standard file system choice for internal drives installed in a Windows system.

 What is exFAT?